 Paleness could indicate anemia.
-A yellow tone may be a sign of liver disease.
-A bluish tint in lips or nail beds could indicate heart or lung disease.
+A yellow tone may be a sign of liver condition.
+A bluish tint in lips or nail beds could indicate heart or lung condition.

 For women, it can signal an overactive thyroid, though it is not very clear that why this triggers hair loss.
 Meanwhile, female baldness may be a symptom of iron deficiency in our body.
 Because iron binds to ferritin which is a protein important for the production of hair cells.

 Loss of eyebrow hair is a classic sign of an underactive thyroid.
 Here the thyroid does not produce enough of the hormone thyroxine, crucial for hair follicles.